nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    Expected: No student is removed.
 Error message about student not found shown.
 5. Test case: `removefromlesson 2 n/TestOne` (where lesson at index 2 doesn’t exist)
    Expected: No student is removed.
 Error details shown.
+6. Test case: `removefromlesson 1 n/TestOne i/2`
+   Expected: Both TestOne and the student at index 2 are removed from the first lesson.
+Confirmation message is shown.

 ### Marking attendance in a lesson: `marka`